APPLYING TO MEDICAL SCHOOL

 The UCAT is a computer-based test, delivered in Pearson VUE test centres, and designed to identify mental ability, characteristics, attitudes and professional behaviours required for medicine.

 The exam includes 5 sections: Abstract Reasoning, Decision Making, Quantitative Reasoning, Situational Judgement, and Verbal Reasoning.
-Our AI-powered, adaptive question bank will help you to prepare effectively for all sections.
-Unlike a traditional questions which gives everyone the same questions in the same order, our AI-powered algorithm will carefully select questions based on your personal strengths and weaknesses within the syllabus, and ensure that you focus on the areas which will make the biggest difference to your learning.
+Our free AI-powered, adaptive question bank will help you to prepare effectively for all sections.
+Unlike traditional questions that give everyone the same questions in the same order, our AI-powered algorithm will carefully select questions based on your strengths and weaknesses within the syllabus and ensure that you focus on the areas that will make the biggest difference to your learning.
 The question bank dashboard (below) clearly shows you how you’re performing in each section and subsection of the exam, with your calculated skill level, total number of questions answered, number of questions answered correctly and response time for each.
 You can see which areas you have “mastered” and which areas you need to focus more time on!

 Our complete guide to the UCAT provides more information about the requirements of the exam and how to prepare for it.